PowerDNS/pdns/docs/manpages/zone2sql.1.rst

     Adds a delete statement to the sql output to allow re-importing zones.
     Mostly only useful during testing.
 This hould not be used on a live DB as you will override the zone with previous data.
---help
+    You should have the optional foreign key relationship enabled in your schema if you use this or it will leave created abandoned records --help
     List all options
 --on-error-resume-next